AlexxNica/backbeat/docs/lifecycle.md

 ### Conductor

-The conductor role is to periodically do the following:
+The conductor role is to periodically do the following (cron-style task):

 * create a zookeeper node at `/[chroot_path]/lifecycle/run/conductorLock` with EPHEMERAL flag (so that it gets cleaned up automatically in